 Billing/Methods of Payment

 University of Hartford student billing statements are delivered online rather than by U.S. mail.
-If you are a current University of Hartford student, you will receive notification of a billing statement available for viewing and payment through your hartford.edu e-mail address.
+If you are a current University of Hartford student, you will receive notification of a billing statement available for viewing and payment only through your hartford.edu email address.
+New students can access their bill on the Self-Service Center once they have a University of Hartford email address and ID number in the postal mail.

 University of Hartford